mike-s123/MStar-WLAN/README.md

 # MStar-WLAN

 This project includes both hardware and software for interfacing to a [Morningstar](https://www.morningstarcorp.com/) solar controller via wireless LAN (WiFi).
 The core is an ESP8266 based WEMOS D1 Mini Pro board (about $4 via AliExpress and wait a few weeks) or maybe an ESP32-WROVER-B 16MB (~$5 from Mouser).
-ESP32 is definitely a work in progress (expressif hasn't done a good job with API consistency, and ESP32 doesn't have all the libraries the ESP8266 does).
 These were chosen because they have a relatively large flash (16 MiB) for storing files, which allows having documentation on-board.
+Work is being done with the ESP32 to support SD cards for logging.
 There's support for monitoring and configuration via a web interface, MODBUS/TCP, and a RESTful JSON API.

 A core with less flash memory should work fine as long as the "data" directory will fit.
 Delete files from /data/doc and /data/ctl if needed.
 The additional flash memory on the recommended cores is there in order to support the config and documentation files needed to support controllers beyond those currently provided in addition to future needs ("640K ought to be enough for anyone!").
 Edit /data/documentation.htm if you remove documentation files.